IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

 Once you’ve configured all the above settings for Conversational Search on that page, you can click “Save” in the top-right of the page.

-For more information on customizing the metadata field for conversational search, please refer to this supplemental video found <href="https://ibm.ent.box.com/s/2quy4drqp3bolgd6flqm0l1c549fz64x/file/1660573947630" target="_blank">here</a>.
-THIS LINK IS CURRENTLY BROKEN
+For more information on customizing the metadata field for conversational search, please refer to this supplemental video found <href="https://ibm.ent.box.com/s/2quy4drqp3bolgd6flqm0l1c549fz64x/file/1661645917984" target="_blank">here</a>.

 You are encouraged to experiment with the metadata field!
 Try setting the metadata field to the following which weights ingested docs higher than the product docs: